The WHY in Business Processes: Discovery of Causal Execution Dependencies: Related Work

-While we used the LiNGAM algorithm for causal discovery, there are other alternatives recently developed and applied in the context of causal analysis in business processes.
-For example, the work in~\cite{root2020} shows how explanations (about effects of changes) could be facilitated by causal structures describing a variety of features about the process execution.
-Concretely, this work demonstrated the viability of the approach using a Greedy Fast Causal Inference (GFCI)~\cite{GFCI} algorithm that under a large sample limit and conforming to linear dependencies among features and additive noise can yield faithful results.
-Another example is the work in~\cite{caise2022} that looks into inferring causal relationships among decisions points (i.e., splits) in the process that aims to determine causal dependency chains along process decisions to set the probability a decision could have on process outcome, employing the Missing Value PC (MVPC) causal discovery algorithm~\cite{pmlr2019}, an extension to PC~\cite{spirtes2000causation} that starts from a fully connected undirected graph over all variables, and gradually removes edges based on causal independence statistical tests.
-While PC may yield equivalent classes of possible DAGs, the LiNGAM algorithm can further conclude a unique DAG for a given dataset.
-The main underlying assumption in~\cite{caise2022}, is that the process model is given and is correct while we apply process discovery techniques to mine the process model and apply causal discovery techniques to mine the causal process model out of the same event log and use the latter as a reference to test whether any relation in the discovered/mined process model is causal or not from execution time perspective.
+Another example is the work in~\cite{caise2022} that looks into inferring causal relationships among decision points (i.e., splits) in the process that aims to determine causal dependency chains along process decisions to set the probability a decision could \chdeleted[id=del]{have on}\chadded[id=add]{affect} process outcome, employing the Missing Value PC (MVPC) \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} algorithm~\cite{pmlr2019}, an extension to PC~\cite{spirtes2000causation} that starts from a fully connected undirected graph over all variables, and gradually removes edges based on causal independence statistical tests. \chdeleted[id=del]{While PC may yield equivalent classes of possible DAGs, the LiNGAM algorithm can further conclude a unique DAG for a given dataset.} The main underlying assumption in~\cite{caise2022}, is that the process model is given and is correct while we apply process discovery techniques to mine the process model and apply \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} techniques to mine the causal process model out of the same event log and use the latter as a reference to test whether any relation in the discovered/mined process model is causal or not from \chadded[id=add]{an} execution time perspective.

+\chadded[id=add]{Both MVPC and GFCI algorithms belong to a family of constraint-based algorithms, yielding a set of causal graphs that are consistent with the data in the form of a Partial Ancestral Graph (PAG).
+While both algorithms may yield equivalent classes of possible DAGs, the LiNGAM algorithm infers a unique DAG for a given dataset, making it more appropriate for the purpose of discrepancy analysis with the BP.}